Overlay

 What is Loan to Value?
 (LTV)

-Read on to find out more about loan to value (LTV) ratios, how they’re calculated, and how that might affect your mortgage options.
+Read on to find out more about loan to value (LTV), how it's calculated, and how your LTV might affect your mortgage options.

 How is LTV calculated?